leoprasel/HeartFailure/Crypto.md

 #### After extracting it using it's API with python, we'll store the data in a MySQL database with the help of Docker.

 #### Docker
-In order to create a mysql docker container, we use the following code on the linux command line:
+In order to create a mysql docker container, we use a docker container with the following configuration:

 ```
-docker container run -d -p 3306:3306 --name mysql -e MYSQL_RANDOM_ROOT_PASSWORD=yes mysql
+version: "3.3"

+services:
+  mysql:
+    image: mysql:5.7
+    ports:
+      - "3306:3306"
+    volumes:
+      - /home/leo/cryptoproject/database:/var/lib/mysql
+    environment:
+      - MYSQL_ROOT_PASSWORD=password
+      - MYSQL_DATABASE=crypto
+      - MYSQL_USER=user
+      - MYSQL_PASSWORD=password
 ```

-Searching the logs for the root password, we get the following key: inus6ciecae8chogahqu3No0iph5ohZo

-So now we should structure the SQL database.
+So now we should structure and create the SQL table.

 ```
- CREATE DATABASE cryptoproject;
+ docker exec -it cryptoproject_mysql_1
- use cryṕtoproject;
+ use cryṕto;
 ```
 ```
  CREATE TABLE IF NOT EXISTS `crypto` (